 Why?
 Being called “His Accidency” probably didn’t strike a chord with him, and he was largely disliked as President.
 All but one of his original cabinet members resigned, and judging by his “smile,” he probably didn’t take these things lightly.
-I would pay to see a movie about John Tyler’s dramatic term, his cabinet abandoning him, but continuing to fight the good fight…but admittedly, casting would be an issue.
-Who would you pick to play John Tyler??
-I don’t see any near resemblances at all.
+I would pay to see a movie about John Tyler’s dramatic term, his cabinet abandoning him, but continuing to fight the good fight…but admittedly, casting would be difficult.
+Who would you pick to play John Tyler?

 4. James Buchanan

 Why?
 Now I’m just getting these from Time’s list of the Top 10 Forgettable Presidents.
-While these guys may not be Washington’s and Lincolns, it does’t mean their stories aren’t worth knowing.
+While these guys may not be Washingtons and Lincolns, it doesn’t mean their stories aren’t worth knowing.
 In fact, just the opposite.
 Do you know how many books have been published about Abraham Lincoln?
 One website says 16,000.
 Sixteen thousand!
 How many about James Buchanan?
 No one knows that one.
 Probably about seventeen.
 He needs a movie.
-Played by none other than…look at him…Anthony Hopkins.
+Played by none other than…obviously, look at him…Anthony Hopkins.

 3. Chester A. Arthur

 Why?
 Look at those munchops.
-Will Ferrell can play him, just give him the face fur.
-He allegedly (a good word for biopics) had a fatal kidney disease that he hid from the public, and may have thrown the election because he knew he wouldn’t live through another term.
+Will Ferrell can play him if given the right mutton chops.
+He allegedly (a good word for biopics) had a fatal kidney disease that he hid from the public, and may have thrown the election because he knew he wouldn’t have lived through another term.
 He lost, and died two years later.
 Great movie stuff there.

 2. William McKinley

 Why?
 I was surprised to see him on the list.
 I’m sure there’s been a movie about him, but he needs a better one.
-At the 1901 World’s Fair, McKinley was shot by a Russian nationalists as he was shaking hands with a long, long line of people.
+At the 1901 World’s Fair, McKinley was shot by a Russian nationalists as he was shaking hands with a long line of people.
 It was an insane situation.
-Robert Duvall has this role down pat.
+Robert Duvall could play him.

 1. Alexander Hamilton